 My first back to school craft for this year – Bunny Holder Amigurumi.
 They can be done by using some stash yarns and the free crochet pattern below.

-This bunny holder amigurumi is not quite an usual “amigurumi” that we stuffed with poly-fill.
+This bunny holder amigurumi is not quite a usual “amigurumi” that we stuffed with poly-fill.
 I crochet a cover following the shape’s of the vitagen bottle, then decorated it into a bunny.
-It is an amigurumi craft because of the tight stitches and its toy-look, but not quite an amigurumi because it is not stuffed 🙄 Therefore, I called it “non-stuff” amigurumi, agree?
+It is an amigurumi craft because of the tight stitches and its toy-look, but not quite an amigurumi because it is not stuffed.
+Therefore, I called it “non-stuff” amigurumi 🙂

 I hope you like this bunny holder amigurumi.
 It doesn’t need to be for putting pencil, it can be used as a utensil holder for toddler’s utensil, or as a vase for flowers, or just anything you can think of.